mveres/FunctionalThinking/README.md

 ### Global State & Real World

 - modifiable shared state must exists in realworld app
-- in FP we use state isolation and pushing side effects to the edges of our system (DB, filesystem, etc.)\.
+- in FP we use state isolation and pushing side effects to the edges of our system (DB, filesystem, etc.)

+### Q: can (web) frontend code be functional (i.e. immutable and pure)?

+YES and NO

+YES:

+- each update is a transformation that based on the input renders a new version of HTML that is passed to the frontend engine
+- e.g.:
+  - React that renders new output base on `props` and `state` changes
+  - HTML custom elements that render new output based on `props` (`attributes`) changes (simple HTML custom elements, Lit HTML, Vue...)
+  - functional programming languages for the frontend: ELM

+NO:

+- JS functions that change (mutate) HTML elements to render new states

 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />

-### Immutability Downside
+### Immutability Downside - No free cake

 - many immutable objects may fill up memory and overload the garbage collector
 - this is solved by specialized data structures that provide immutability but are also optimized: ** Persistent Data Structures **